-The Spcl List menu is used to assign a key that talks and/or listens to a special list.
+Spcl List assigns a key that talks and/or listens to a special list.
 This has no effect until members have been assigned to the special list in AZedit.

-Note, some or all special list members may be non-keypanel devices unable to activate talk and listen paths.
+NOTE: Some or all special list members may be non-keypanel devices that cannot activate talk and listen paths.
 Therefore, if you want full communication with all members of the special list, you may need to assign both talk and listen on the key.